 A Californian woman broke world records for meat-eating by chomping her way through 363 chicken wings in 20 minutes, 26 hamburgers in 10 minutes and three 72-ounce steaks in 20 minutes.

-We might think about the morality of eating animals, or perhaps the effect on the environment - but what about the impact of meat-eating and other food services on our economy?
+We might think about the morality of eating animals, or perhaps the effect on the environment - but what about the impact of meat-eating and other food services on farmers and you, the consumer??

 Meat makes humans mighty: has hunting helped humans evolve?